Codimension two souls and cancellation phenomena: The homotopy inertia group of

-A key ingredient in what follows is a result of Bott (see~\cite{BotMil}) that the Pontryagin class $p_m$ of any vector bundle over $S^{4m}$ is divisible by $a_m\cdot (2m-1)!$, where $a_m=2$ if $m$ is odd and $a_m=1$ if $m$ is even.
+A key ingredient in what follows is an integrality result of Bott (see~\cite{BotMil}), which states that the Pontryagin class $p_m$ of a vector bundle over $S^{4m}$ is divisible by $a_m\cdot (2m-1)!$, where $a_m=2$ if $m$ is odd and $a_m=1$ if $m$ is even.